 LIHI Certificate #48 - Androscoggin Project, Maine

-The Jay development is at river mile 56.5.
+- Jay is located at river mile 56.5.
 Jay dam is 893 feet in length and is comprised of three non-contiguous sections separated by 2 island areas.
 The two outer sections of the Jay dam are topped with 32-inch flashboards.
-Jay has a 320-ft forebay leading to the 32-ft by 147-ft powerhouse.
-The six turbine-generators, installed in the early 1900's, are rated for a total flow of 3,300 cfs and will provide total electrical output of 3.1 MW.
-Maximum available head at Jay is 14.4 feet.Otis Development
+Jay has a 320-foot-long forebay leading to the powerhouse.
+The six turbine-generators, installed in the early 1900's, are rated for a total flow of 3,300 cfs and have a total installed capacity of 3.1 MW.

 |LIHI Certificate No.||48|